Monday, June 24, 2024

 ALL HANDS ON DECK!

 I think I'll start this post as follows: it is commonly said that if you want to attend quality cultural events, you must go to NYC.
 You can hear music (classical, jazz, or anything else), see plays, or attend dance shows.
 You can go to art shows, museums, and galleries.
 In my experience, this conclusion is insane.
 There is so much culture going on in Miami that you can attend one thing or another most days, you sometimes have to choose which thing (same day, and same time) you want to attend, even occasionally at the same venue, and I have on uncommon occasion attended more than one event on the same day.
 There are many small companies, some larger ones, and the County has even erected venues where none existed before.
-I've made things easier on myself by not going to any event that requires me to buy a ticket from TicketMaster or Eventbrite, usually not going to Miami Beach (the Colony Theater and New World Symphony), not going to the Arsht, because the ticket prices are too high, and parking is too difficult, and I've stopped attending some shows I otherwise like, because I didn't approve of their evolving artistic direction.
+I've made things easier on myself by not going to any event that requires me to buy a ticket from TicketMaster or Eventbrite, usually not going to Miami Beach (the Colony Theater and New World Symphony, and often the bandshell), not going to the Arsht, because the ticket prices are too high, and parking is too difficult, and I've stopped attending some shows I otherwise like, because I didn't approve of their evolving artistic direction.
 And even so, I'm busy a lot!
 So no one will be at a lack for artistic activities in South Florida, or even just Dade County.

 This morning, I received an e-mail from Dimensions Dance Theater of Miami.
 I have no doubt I've mentioned them repeatedly before.
 Almost all of their shows I see are at South Miami-Dade Cultural Arts Center (also called Dennis C Moss Cultural Arts Center).
 It's far from here, in Cutler Bay, but it's very well worth the trip.
 This e-mail was almost identical to an e-mail I received last week from Dance NOW!
 Miami, which is an extremely similar company.
 And there will be more.
 (I just now got another one from GableStage.)